 In Revelation 12:5 the birth of Jesus is retold from a more spiritual perspective.
 “And she gave birth to a son, a male child, who will rule all the nations with an iron scepter.
 And her child was caught up to God and to His throne.”

-Some Final Thoughts On Christmas
+Some Final Thoughts On Santa Claus and Jesus

 I suppose Revelation is a good place to end.
 No matter what you choose for your family, I hope you have peace choosing it in prayer and good conscience.
 As a final note, do your best not to judge others who do Santa differently.
 Each person is on their own journey and it’s up to God to guide.

 I pray that you have a blessed Christmas filled with every bit of the very best parts of this season of hope.
-I pray that your entire family falls more deeply in love with Jesus and feels a deeper gratitude for this special delivery to our world in need.
+I pray that your entire family falls more deeply in love with Jesus and feels deeper gratitude for this special delivery to our world in need.